OCR's GCSE Computing fulfils the Computer Science element of the EBacc

 The EBacc also recognises passes at Grade A* to C in Cambridge IGCSEs offered by OCR's sister awarding body, University of Cambridge International Examinations.

 The EBacc was first applied to 2010 KS4 performance tables in January 2011.
-Read the DfE's Statement of Intent for details of which qualifications count towards the EBacc and how the new initiative is reported on school performance tables.
+Look on the DfE website for the list of qualifications that count towards the EBacc.